peppababy7/SHTabbarController/README.md

 ## License

-English: PopMenu is available under the MIT license, see the LICENSE file for more information.
+English: SHTabbarController is available under the MIT license, see the LICENSE file for more information.